-The Office of the Queensland Chief Entrepreneur (OQCE) plays a vital role in building and promoting the importance and contribution of entrepreneurship and investment in Queensland.
+The OQCE plays a vital role in building and promoting the importance and contribution of entrepreneurship and investment in Queensland.

 - support the development of Queensland’s start-up ecosystem by working with incubators, accelerators and coworking spaces